NLog/NLog/README.md

 Use Visual Studio 2019 and open the solution 'NLog.sln'.

 For building in the cloud we use:
-- AppVeyor for Windows builds, including Silverlight and Xamarin.
+- AppVeyor for Windows- and Linux-builds
 - SonarQube for code coverage

 Trying to build your fork in the cloud?
 Check [this how-to](howto-build-your-fork.md)